lostvikx/kindle-high/README.md

 - [x] Make executable
 - [x] Install geckodriver dependency instruction
 - [x] prompt.py argparse is never used, provide bash man
+- [x] Highlights from a specific book (search algo or regex)
 - [ ] Remove useless highlights on the kindle site
-- [x] Highlights from a specific book (search algo or regex)
+- [ ] Add a setup script

 ## Setup